-Cities across the State of Texas came under assault by the Texas Legislature in the recent 86th Legislative Session.
-There are six (6) specific pieces of approved legislation that have detrimental impacts to local control and long-term fiscal sustainability of municipalities across this state.
+Cities across the State of Texas came under assault by the Texas Legislature in the recent 86th Legislative Session based on numerous approved legislation.

 Since my hiring in March 2017, under the direction of City Council, we have embarked on building a long-term strategic plan to make Bastrop fiscally sustainable, while planning for the next 100 years.
 Literally with the stroke of a pen, whether actually signed by the Governor or just allowed to go into effect, the future of cities changed overnight.
-And in doing so, our strategic plan was significantly altered.
-Because the State Legislature ended on May 27th and the Governor has twenty (20) days to sign or veto a bill, it was late June before we could truly start to understand the impact of the 86th Legislative Session.
+And in doing so, our strategic plan was significantly altered